Inca Trail 3 Days to Machu Picchu

 During the Inca Trail, our porters set up camping tents with a sleeping bag just for you and an inflatable mattress.
 The porters carry all the camping equipment for you to enjoy an excellent adventure on the Inca Trail.

 Our staff, always thinking about the environment, will carry the necessary water for the 3-day trek, so we recommend bringing bottled water.
 Our team will provide you with boiled water for breakfast and lunch.
 You will also have water to wash your hands.
-Collecting water from rivers or streams is possible, but it is necessary to use purification tablets.
+Collecting water from rivers or streams is possible, but it requires using purification tablets.

 The shorter Inca Trail is for limited-time hikers who wish to hike more leisurely.
 This hike starts at km 104 and ascends to the ruins of Wiñay Wayna before continuing to Machu Picchu.